 During the audit, the observer(s) take no active part in the audit process but "observe" the activities, interviews and documents reviewed by the auditors.
-Observers may provide a) as a minimum one member able to read and understand the quality management system documentation and to interview the auditee's personnel;
+Observers may provide feedback to the audit team at previously agreed intervals.

 10.4.6 Language requirements